sbt/sbt.github.com/0.13/tutorial/offline/Combined+Pages.md

 -   Then move on to [.sbt build definition][Basic-Def] to learn more about build definitions.

 Ultimately, the installation of sbt boils down to a launcher JAR and a shell script, but depending on your platform, we provide several ways to make the process less tedious.
-Head over to the installation steps for [Mac][Mac], [Windows][Windows], [Linux][Linux], or [manual installation][Manual-Installation].
+Head over to the installation steps for [Mac][Mac], [Windows][Windows], [Linux][Linux], [Typesafe Activator][Activator-Installation], or [manual installation][Manual-Installation].

 ### Tips and Notes